RPG Maker Day & Night Cycle Step-by-Step Tutorial

 Great tip: If you're just testing, you can place your events on a map first.
 Once everything works as intended, you can always move them into Common Events for multi-map projects.

-Before you start
+Before we start

 1